Designing for Humanity in the Age of AI

 • The Five Commitments Framework — Leadership principles that protect human autonomy, strengthen accountability, and design for humanity.

-Mini-Series 1: Designing for Trustworthy AI
+Mini-Series 1: Design Trustworthy AI

 Essays that surface the most urgent risks leaders face when AI systems scale: